TrinityCore/tc-wiki/install/requirements/windows.md

 > Depending on your boost version, you require newer CMake version.
 > For example: boost 1.80 requires CMake 3.24.2 (with 3.24.1 it will throw warnings).{.is-warning}

->Boost uses a naming convention.
-Example:
-boost_1_73_0-msvc-14.2-64.exe
-Boost would be version 1.73
-msvc 14.2 would be the toolkit for VS 2022
-64 would be for the 64 bit version

 1. Download the prebuilt Windows Binary for Visual Studio 2019 (or higher) Here the links for minimum version: